RuneBlaze/atomicx/README.md

 ## Acknowledgments

-- The `feo3mics` library is heavily dependent on and inspired by the Rust `std::sync::atomic` module.
+- The `atomicx` library is heavily dependent on and inspired by the Rust `std::sync::atomic` module.